Dormand History, Family Crest & Coats of Arms

-Scotland.
+Dormand is a name that evolved among the descendants of the people of the kingdom of Dalriada in ancient Scotland.
 It is a name for a person who worked as a door attendant.
 The name is also a nickname type of surname derived from the Old English word deore, which means "beloved", and "man"

 Early Origins of the Dormand family

-Fife, the name Dorman is derived from the word door-ward.
+The surname Dormand was first found in Fife, the name Dorman is derived from the word door-ward.
 This official hereditary position involved being the door attendant to the King of Scotland.
 The office of door-ward to the king was a very honorable one and was passed on in the powerful family of de Lundin Fife.
 The first who took his name from this office was Thomas de Lundyn in 1204.
 His son, Alan Durward, was one of the greatest names in Scottish history in the thirteenth century.

 Early History of the Dormand family